Qazaroth/PGet/README.md

 5. Update feature: PGet also updates itself or at least checks for new updates so that you are always up-to-date.

 ## Running PGet
-For Windows Users: You can use the batch files provided For Non-Windows Users: I'm not sure...
+For Windows Users: You can use the batch files provided <br>
+For Non-Windows Users: I'm not sure...

 Here's an example: